Hampton by Hilton invited me once again to join its Ultimate Seekender Team this year.

 - If you are a clothes lover, be sure to visit the adjacent Miami Fashion District.

-Disclosure: I am a member of the Hampton by Hilton Ultimate Seekender team (the only empty nester Seekender) but all opinions expressed in this post are our own.
+Disclosure: I was a member of the Hampton by Hilton Ultimate Seekender team (the only empty nester Seekender) who sponsored my stay but all opinions expressed in this post are our own.

 WHERE TO STAY